 Why are growth hormones used in the first place?

 Growth hormones on farm animals are used only for one reason: faster weight gain.
 Growth hormones improve the feed efficiency, allowing farm animals to be processed faster while yielding higher weights on the scale.
+At Horizon Farms, we only offer meat that is completely free of growth hormones and subtherapeutic antibiotics.
 1

 Are growth-promoting hormones used on all farm animals?